use-ink/ink-docs/docs/frontend/core/substrate/get-timestamp-now.md

 ---
 title: getTimestampNow
 hide_title: true
-description: Get the unix timestamp of a chain in miliseconds.
+description: Get the unix timestamp of a chain in milliseconds.
 ---

 # getTimestampQuery

-Get the unix timestamp of a chain in miliseconds.
+Get the unix timestamp of a chain in milliseconds.

 ## Basic Usage